devzendo/transputer-emulator/README.md

 Jack Ganssle for his article on firmware debouncing http://www.ganssle.com/debouncing-pt2.htm

+Ha Thach, Jerzy Kasenberg, Angel Molina for TinyUSB, and the CDC example code.

 Yury Shevchuk and Roman Pozlevich for the gcc-t800 port, ttools and libxputer packages.
 These were used throughout an earlier version of the project, for bootstrap code, object and executable file format and loader.